-Martin S. Bloor is of counsel in the White Collar Litigation and Investigations Practice Group, resident in the New York office.
+Martin S. Bloor is a partner in the White Collar Litigation and Investigations Practice Group, resident in the New York office.
 He represents clients in white collar criminal matters, corporate investigations and complex commercial litigation.

 Mr. Bloor’s practice is primarily focused on criminal and regulatory investigations of individuals and corporations, internal corporate investigations, particularly in connection with potential violations of the Foreign Corrupt Practices Act (FCPA), antitrust matters and securities and derivative litigation.
 Mr. Bloor also has experience in complex commercial litigation and appellate matters before federal and state courts.

 Mr. Bloor also advises businesses on compliance issues under the FCPA, including drafting and implementing corporate compliance programs, and has extensive experience in conducting FCPA due diligence and advising on other FCPA risks in the context of mergers and acquisitions.

 - serving as part of a government appointed integrity monitorship team monitoring for fraud, waste and abuse in connection with Hurricane Sandy rehabilitation and reconstruction efforts in New York City

 - representing the audit committee and supervisory board of an Italian company in connection with an internal investigation relating to the acquisition of certain oil rights in Africa

 - representing the trustees of a Liechtenstein Trust in connection with an internal investigation into allegations that associated companies obtained mining concessions in Africa through improper payments to individuals associated with African government officials